 Moreover, we accept electronic payment cards from our guests for payment in our restaurants.
-We also receive and maintain certain personal information about our guests and team members.
+In the ordinary course of our business, we receive and maintain certain personal information from our guests, team members, and vendors, and we process guest payments using payment information.
 A number of restaurant operators and retailers have experienced security breaches in which credit and debit card information may have been stolen.
+We employ secure network architecture technologies and practices, and have taken other steps to try to prevent such a breach; however, we may not have the resources or technical sophistication to prevent rapidly evolving types of cyber attacks.
 If we experienced a security breach, we could become subject to claims, lawsuits or other proceedings for purportedly fraudulent transactions arising out of the theft of credit or debit card information, compromised security and information systems, failure of our employees to comply with applicable laws, the unauthorized acquisition or use of such information by third parties, or other similar claims.
-Any such incidents or proceedings could adversely affect our reputation and our results of operations, and could result in the imposition of penalties or cause us to incur significant unplanned losses and expenditures, including those necessary to remediate any damage to persons whose personal information may have been compromised.
+Any such incidents or proceedings could disrupt the operation of our restaurants, adversely affect our reputation, guest confidence, and our results of operations, or result in the imposition of penalties or cause us to incur significant unplanned losses and expenditures, including those necessary to remediate any damage to persons whose personal information may have been compromised.

-Because of the number of credit card transactions processed in our Company-owned restaurants, we are required to maintain the highest level of Payment Card Industry ("PCI") Data Security Standard compliance at our corporate offices and Company-owned restaurants.
+Because of the number of credit card transactions we process, we are required to maintain the highest level of PCI Data Security Standard compliance at our corporate offices and Company-owned restaurants.
+As part of an overall security program and to meet PCI standards, we undergo frequent external vulnerability scans and we are reviewed by a third party assessor.
+As PCI standards change, we may be required to implement additional security measures.
 If we do not maintain the required level of PCI compliance, we could be subject to costly fines or additional fees from the card brands that we accept, or lose our ability to accept those payment cards.
-Our franchisees are separate businesses that have different levels of compliance required depending on the number of credit card transactions processed.
+Our franchisees are saprarate businesses that have different levels of compliance required depending on the number of credit card transactions processed.
 If any failure by them to maintain the appropriate level of PCI compliance negatively impacts their business operations, we could face a loss of or reduction in royalties or other payments they are required to remit to us.